An invention is a product of the mind and nothing more

 Over the next two hours Angel showed Pepe how to handle his rifle, also a piece of captured Spanish equipment.
 Unlike the stiff bedroll, the rifle was fairly easy to use.
 The Spanish could be close by in the humid jungle around them and any gunfire could give away their position, so Pepe could only practice working the action.
 Two weeks on the march and he had yet to fire his gun.
 Maybe those others are right in thinking that I’m just playing soldier, Pepe thought.

 A fat rebel ran up to the stumps Angel and Pepe were sitting on, flustered and wheezing.
 “The general… will see you now,” he gasped.

 Pepe looked at Angel and passed him the rifle.
 “Here, Angel, clean this for me.
 We don’t want it jamming in case there’s problems.
 I’ll return shortly.”
 Pepe left with the rebel, who was still panting.

 The obese rebel remained short of breath the entire walk across the camp.
 “Why are you fighting, my good man?,” Pepe asked the fat rebel.

 “I hate my landowner.
 He treats me like poo poo so I’m not putting up with these Spanish bastards anymore,” the fat rebel replied between breaths of air.

 “Ah, you wish to live under no man!
 That’s wonderful.
 What do you plan to do after the revolution?”

 The fat rebel hacked and spat something pink onto a tree.
-“Don’t really care, but I’d like to surprise sex the landowner’s daughter if I catch them before they get out of the country.
+“Don’t really care, but I’d like to rape the landowner’s daughter if I catch them before they get out of the country.
 She has really nice blonde hair.”